Botánica: Spirits

 Botánicas are religious shops, a place to buy the material objects that enable people to interact with spirits.
 The majority of the products offered for sale and the services provided at botánicas are most closely associated with Afro-Cuban religions (Santería and Palo Mayombe); Latin American Spiritist doctrine (Espiritismo); localized, vernacular expressions of Catholic piety (folk Catholicism); and Latin American folk healing or traditional medicine (Curanderismo).
-In many of these practices, African divinities and spirits are syncretized with Catholic Saints.
+In many of these practices, African divinities and spirits are syncretized with Catholic saints.
 Religious rituals often aim to induce possession trance to enable spirits to interact with mortals through a medium.
 Reglas de Kongo or Palo also originated in Cuba; this religion solicits African spirits and spirits of the dead to aid the living.
 Botánicas are commonly also embedded in Espiritismo.
-A tradition established by Frenchman Allan Kardec, popular in Puerto Rico, Cuba, Dominican Republic, and elsewhere, it focuses on communicating with spirits of dead through séance, writing, and possession.
-Finally, another popular aspect found in botanicas include Latin American manifestations with shrines and altars to Saints rooted in folk Catholicism.
+A tradition established by Frenchman Allan Kardec, popular in Puerto Rico, Cuba, the Dominican Republic, and elsewhere, it focuses on communicating with spirits of dead through séance, writing, and possession.
+Finally, another popular aspect found in botanicas include Latin American manifestations with shrines and altars to saints rooted in folk Catholicism.